Leody Taveras Player Props: Rangers vs. Nationals

-After batting .316 with two doubles, two home runs and seven RBI in his past 10 games, Leody Taveras and the Texas Rangers take on the Washington Nationals (who will hand the ball to Jake Irvin) at 4:05 PM ET on Saturday.
+After batting .300 with three doubles, two home runs and six RBI in his past 10 games, Leody Taveras and the Texas Rangers take on the Washington Nationals (who will hand the ball to Patrick Corbin) at 12:05 PM ET on Sunday.

-He had a hitless showing in his most recent game (0-for-4) against the Nationals.
+He had a one-hit performance in his previous game (1-for-4) against the Nationals.

 Leody Taveras Game Info & Props vs. the Nationals